nedRad88/SCALAR/provider/paper/paper.md

 # Statement of need

+Existing machine learning platforms for research and competitions, such as [`Kaggle`](https://www.kaggle.com/) and [`Alibaba Tianchi`](https://tianchi.aliyun.com/) provide static data sets that users leverage to do batch training and scoring.
+These popular platforms, especially `Kaggle`, enable users to propose better solutions for a wide range of machine-learning problems and applications, pushing forward the whole research community.

-`SCALAR` supports the execution of Machine Learning research experiments, helping researchers to test and improve their methodologies in a real-time machine learning scenario.
+While these platforms enable collaborative model building they do not provide real-time settings and data streaming instead of static sets.
+Inspired by the great reception and adoption that these platforms have had, `SCALAR` was built for real-time settings by supporting data streaming to fill this gap, helping users test and improve their methodologies in a real-time machine learning scenario.

+On `SCALAR` data are continuously released in batches during defined time intervals, then predictions for each current batch, sent before a defined deadline, are evaluated in real-time, and the results are shown on a live leaderboard.

-As such, `SCALAR` has been used for organizing, a first  Real-time Machine Learning Competition on Data Streams[@boulegane2019real] as part of the [IEEE Big Data 2019 Cup Challenges](http://bigdataieee.org/BigData2019/BigDataCupChallenges.html), where several approaches of data stream mining have been designed, tested, and improved.
+`SCALAR` can be applied to provide real-time machine learning support in multiple scenarios, one of the more notable and recent ones was being the core organizing and coordination platform for the first  Real-time Machine Learning Competition on Data Streams[@boulegane2019real] as part of the [IEEE Big Data 2019 Cup Challenges](http://bigdataieee.org/BigData2019/BigDataCupChallenges.html), where several approaches of data stream mining were designed, tested, and continue to be improved.

-`SCALAR` has been inspired by existing competition platforms for batch (offline) setting such as [`Kaggle`](https://www.kaggle.com/) and [`Alibaba Tianchi`](https://tianchi.aliyun.com/).
-These platforms, and especially `Kaggle`, have attracted many companies, researchers, and people working in the field of machine learning, to take part in competitions, proposing better solutions, and in that way, pushing forward the whole research community.
-We believe that introducing `SCALAR` will have a significant impact on the AI research community, especially regarding the rising interest and need for online stream data mining.
-Processing data streams is in high demand due to the fast development of IoT and many other real-time devices.
-Data are generated in real-time from a great number of various sources: sensors, IoT devices, social networks, applications, bank and market transactions.

-`SCALAR` supports this data stream machine learning scenario where data are continuously released, in batches, every time interval.
-Predictions for each current batch, that are sent before a defined deadline, are evaluated in real-time, and the results are shown on the live leaderboard.

 # Streaming learning setting